shaun-harvey/five-a-side.github.io/README.md

 1. **Round 1** (45 seconds)

    - Guess current Premier League players
-   - 1 point per correct guess
+   - 3 points per correct guess
+   - Start with 5 VAR hints

 2. **Round 2** (45 seconds)

    - Guess Premier League legends
-   - 1 point per correct guess
+   - 3 points per correct guess
+   - Get 5 more VAR hints (plus any unused hints from Round 1)

 3. **Round 3** (30 seconds)
    - Guess forgotten Premier League stars
-   - 3 points per correct guess
+   - 6 points per correct guess
+   - Get 3 more VAR hints (plus any unused hints from Round 2)

 ## Tips

 - Use your substitutions strategically - save them for when you really need them
 - Don't waste time on players you're unsure about - use your passes
-- The VAR hints can be crucial in Round 3 with the more obscure players
+- Consider saving some VAR hints for Rounds 2 and 3 where the players might be harder to identify
+- The final round only gets 3 new VAR hints, so managing your hints throughout the game is crucial
 - Be careful not to time waste - you'll get penalized!
 - Remember you only need the surname to get the point